SBP-FDEC: Summation-by-Parts Finite Difference Exterior Calculus: Numerical Verification

-We run two different kinds of convergence tests, where we use the discrete $L^2$ norm induced by our global mass matrices.
-For the first kind of convergence test we keep the number of points per element constant but varying the amount of elements.
-For time integration we use a three-stage strong stability-preserving Runge-Kutta scheme (see \cite{SSPRK}, equation (2.18)) with a constant time step of $\Delta t = 2 \cdot 10^{-5}$.
-We run this test for operators of boundary order $2$ and $3$ by Strand \cite{strand_sbp} several times, varying the amount of points per element between test sets, to both include operators containing only the boundary stencils and operators mostly containing inner stencils.
+For the first kind of convergence test we keep the number of points per element constant but vary the amount of elements.
+For time integration we use a three-stage strong stability-preserving Runge-Kutta scheme (see \cite{shu1988}, equation (2.18)) with a constant time step of $\Delta t = 2 \cdot 10^{-5}$.
+We run this test for the operator of boundary order $3$ by Strand \cite{strand1994} for 12 and 13 points per element in the periodic case and for 12 points again for the non-periodic case to investigate the behavior of operators dominated by boundary stencils.
+Appendix B contains further results the periodic case for 14 points per element and similar results for the operator of boundary order $2$ by Strand \cite{strand1994}.
+Because of the symmetry of the example, the errors for $E^x$ and $E^y$ are identical up to machine precision and are therefore only listed once in the periodic case.

+We observe an even-odd behavior in Tables \ref{tbl:eoc_p3_12n} and \ref{tbl:eoc_p3_13n} and further results in appendix B where we obtain an alternating order of $p$ and $p+1$ for the electric field, depending on the number of points per element.
+This behavior is reminiscent of the even-odd behavior previously reported for central (non-dissipative) continuous and discontinuous Galerkin discretization, see for instance \cite{hindenlang2020} and \cite{angulo2015nodal}.
+However, the analogy should be interpreted carefully.
+In the Galerkin methods, the discretization is parameterized by the polynomial degree, whereas the present formulation is defined directly through nodal SBP finite-difference operators and therefore has no underlying polynomial-degree parameter.
+Consequently, the analogous behavior appears naturally in the number of nodal degrees of freedom per element.

+As detailed above, present method employs a continuous-Galerkin-type superposition at element interfaces rather than dissipative SAT penalties or upwind numerical fluxes.
+The resulting discretization is therefore essentially non-dissipative, similarly to central continuous and discontinuous Galerkin formulations where parity-dependent convergence behavior has previously been observed \cite{hindenlang2020,angulo2015nodal}.
+While we are not aware of previous studies reporting the exact same behavior for central SBP finite-difference discretizations, related even-odd effects have been reported for SBP finite-difference operators in connection with the treatment of high-frequency numerical modes \cite{mattsson2017diagonal,duru2020upwind}.
+This suggests that the observed behavior may be linked to the discrete high-frequency mode structure of the nodal SBP operators and the absence of interface dissipation, rather than to the formal truncation order alone.

+The magnetic field EOC varies without clearly converging towards a set number, though the error of the magnetic field tends to improve at least as good if not faster then the electric field error.
+The non-periodic case for $12$ points in table \ref{tbl:eoc_p3_12n_np} shows the same behavior as the periodic case.